-- Autoimmune problems.
+- Immune system problems.
 Your immunity may lower, making it easier to get sick.

 - Digestive trouble.
-Food may not sit well with you as well.
+Food may not sit well with you.

 - Skin conditions.
 You may suffer from eczema, or your skin may age faster than it would if you weren't stressed.

 - Heart attack and stroke.
-Since stress can lead to a faster heart and your mind going into overdrive, it makes sense that it can increase your risk of these two.
+Since stress can lead to a faster heart rate with your mind going into overdrive, it makes sense that it can increase your risk of these two.

 - Weight trouble.
-You may overeat due to stress, and thus gain weight.
-You may also undereat and lose weight too.
+You may overeat due to stress, and thus gain weight, or you may undereat and lose weight.

 - Reproductive troubles.
-If you're pregnant, too much stress can be hard on your baby.
-You may miscarry.
+If you're pregnant, too much stress can be hard on your baby and you may miscarry.

 - Thinking problems.
 You may find it harder to think straight, or remember things.